StandStand Desktop Riser Review

 The problem with StandStand isn’t what it does; the problem is what it doesn’t do.
 It doesn’t take any ergonomic posture or typing factors into consideration beyond “Stand up.”

-First off, StandStand’s “work surface” is a stingy twelve inches long by nine inches deep.
+StandStand’s smallest available work surface is twelve inches long by nine inches deep.
 That space is just big enough to fit a netbook or a compact laptop with a thirteen-inch or smaller screen.
 You may be able to get away with using a slightly bigger laptop on this platform, but you’ll have at least an inch of overhang to either side.
-Regardless, when you set StandStand up in your favorite corner café, you won’t find any room to place an external mouse or keyboard, let alone your coffee or paperwork.
+We’d recommend one of the variety of surfaces that come in larger models, all the way up to a 30-inch wide surface on the Grand.

 Last, but not least, StandStand claims to be very strong and stable.
 We found this to be true when evaluating force applied directly down toward the desk surface.
 In fairness, this is the most important vector to consider.
 However, life happens.
 Especially on the go.
 We were less impressed with StandStand’s stability against horizontal forces.
-StandStand’s small amount of surface area contact with the supporting desk and its lack of anti-skid pads make it all too easy to shift laterally with an accidental bump.
+StandStand’s small amount of surface area contact with the supporting desk makes it all too easy to shift laterally with an accidental bump, though it does come with anti-ski pads that help somewhat.
 This instability was enough to make us treat our laptops a bit like eggs on a narrow ledge as we tested StandStand, hyperconscious of the location of our hands and other desk items at all times and fearful of the consequences should our concentration grow lax.

 Normally we wouldn’t review this kind of product.
 It is so limited in its capabilities that we hesitate to even call it a desktop riser.
 But StandStand’s success on Kickstarter and coverage in major publications convinced us to add our two cents to the conversation.
 Our advice?
 Save your money and instead spend a few more bucks to get a riser that does a better job of addressing your ergonomic needs.
 If you work primarily at home or in an office, much of the StandStand’s functionality can be achieved with a Bankers Box or a few reams of printer paper.
 If you are willing to carefully balance your netbook or small laptop atop StandStand at your local coffee shop, it may work for you as a short-term portable standing desk.
 But its instability and lack of ergonomic adjustability prevent us from recommending StandStand for any serious work.